 Here are five ways to be “in the field” without long plane rides and fried crickets.

-1. Serve at your local crisis pregnancy center
+1. Serve the sexually broken through your local crisis pregnancy center.

 If the thought of counseling these women is unsettling, then see how else you can plug in.
 These centers are ministries and often have many needs.
 The center where I served had men who came in and sat in our waiting room just to keep the female counselors and clients safe.